Alan Medina

-Alan Medina Camacho (born 19 August 1997) is a Mexican professional footballer who plays as a winger for Liga MX club UNAM, on loan from Querétaro.
+Alan Medina Camacho (born 19 August 1997) is a Mexican professional footballer who plays as a winger for Liga MX club Pumas.

 Club career

 On 1 January 2021, Medina joined Liga MX club América.

 International career

 In May 2019, Medina was called up by Jaime Lozano to participate in that year's Toulon Tournament, where Mexico finished third in the tournament.